 To ask for the toilets in Japanese you can say: (すみません、)トイレはどこですか : "(sumimasen,) toire wa doko desu ka?".
 You can also use お手洗い otearai to refer to « toilets ».

 Below is the translation of the control buttons most commonly found on toilets control panels.
 This should help you find your way around:

 Some toilets will automatically flush when you get up or move your hand across a sensor.
 On other models you will need to operate a side knob.
-If you’re using public toilets, especially women’s where waiting lines tend be quite long, you should check how to operate and especially flush them as soon as you enter.
+If you’re using public toilets, especially women’s, where waiting lines tend to be quite long, you should check how to operate and especially flush them as soon as you enter.

-Japanese toilets in your own home
+Japanese toilets at home

-If you order your equipment from Amazon for example, it will cost you a few hundred dollars on average for the seat and control panel and up to several thousand dollars for a complete washlet, not including installation.
+If you order your equipment from Amazon for example, it will cost you a few hundred dollars on average for the seat and control panel, and up to several thousand dollars for a complete washlet, not including installation.
 This is much more expensive than in Japan.